 85 Chemin de la Commune

 This magnificent stone house is reminiscent of the beginnings of trade in the seigneury of Vaudreuil.
 For over 100 years it was home to the descendants of Jean-Joseph Trestler, a German immigrant who came to the New World seeking fame and fortune.

 - Permanent exhibit and 11-stop walk-through tour where you can discover the history of the house and its inhabitants.

 - In summer, discover the Maison Trestler tearoom, which opens onto a magnificent terrace in an enchanting and relaxing setting.

 Maison Valois is a heritage building located in the middle of a park by the same name.
 It serves as the municipal arts and culture centre.

 Vaudreuil-Dorion J7V 2N3

-This former boys’ school, located in Old Vaudreuil, was built in 1859 and converted into a regional museum in 1955.
+This former boys’ school, located in Old Vaudreuil, was built around 1847 and converted into a regional museum in 1955.
 In fact, it was one of the first rural museums in Québec.
 It houses many permanent and temporary exhibits.
-Today, the museum has a magnificent collection of more than 8,000 artefacts from the daily lives of craftsmen and artists—not only traditional instruments and tools, but also objects and works of art illustrating life in the 18th, 19th and early 20th centuries.
-Each year it welcomes 18,000 visitors and presents more than 50 events ranging from exhibits to concerts and workshops.
+Today, the museum has a magnificent collection of more than 9,000 artefacts from the daily lives of craftsmen and artists—not only traditional instruments and tools, but also objects and works of art illustrating life in the 18th, 19th and early 20th centuries.

 Église Saint-Michel de Vaudreuil (1787)